Applying for funding

 Where your research funder permits, you should charge APC payments to active research awards.
 Your funder may provide funding for APCs in their award but if not you can apply to one of the following funds.
-All Imperial staff and PhD students can apply.
+All Imperial research staff and students can apply.

 Imperial Open Access Fund

 You can only apply for funds on acceptance of your manuscript or conference proceedings by the publisher, not before.
 To find out if you are eligible for APC costs to be covered by one of the funds held in the Library please contact the open access team.